kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/1.0.0-rc6/2012-01-01-sequential-play-count.md

       throws IOException, InterruptedException {
     // Initialize sum to zero.
     long sum = 0L;
     // Add up all the values.
+When this reducer is used after SongPlayCounter, every value
+    // should be the number 1, so we are just counting the number of times the second song
-    for (LongWritable value : values) {
+    // was played after the first (the key). for (LongWritable value : values) {
       sum += value.get();
     }

     // Set values for this count.
     final SongBiGram songPair = key.datum();
     final SongCount nextSongCount = SongCount.newBuilder()
         .setCount(sum)
         .setSongId(songPair.getSecondSongPlayed())